ortus-docs/coldbox-docs/overview/creating_an_application.md

 # Creating An Application

 Now that we have ColdBox installed we can create our application.
-CommandBox and ColdBox come bundled with some application templates:
+CommandBox and ColdBox come bundled with some easy to use application templates:

 * **Advanced** : A tag based advanced template
 * **AdvancedScript** : A script based advanced template